LEE-HYUNSANG/AI-Genome-Career-Map/my_career_report/README.md

 ## Chart.js Data

-`generate_report.py` now exports a JSON file with the data needed for the Chart.js visualisations.
-The file is written to `charts/output/chart_data.json` and can be used directly in web pages.
+`generate_report.py` now renders Chart.js graphs for the PDF by calling a Node script.
+It also exports a JSON file with the data needed for the web version at `charts/output/chart_data.json`.